The 15 Best Acoustic Guitar Brands (2023)

 Made as a tribute to the ‘Westerly’ era of Guild guitars, the DS-240 Memoir is a dreadnought with a Spruce top with a Mahogany back, sides, and neck.
 It has vintage Guild tuning machines and a Tortoiseshell pickguard.

 The C-shaped neck and sloped shoulder design make it an ideal guitar for those who enjoy playing rhythm.
-Although meant for blues or country players, the sound is quite resonant and mark, making it versatile.
+Although meant for blues or country players, the sound is quite resonant and marked, making it versatile.

 Guild guitars are generally geared towards intermediate and professional players who are looking for a quality guitar while still having a practical budget.